TylerMHandley/pit-mutation-testing/README.md

 ![Code Coverage Report](coverage_output_code.png)

-Specifically, the mutation generated for line 16 indicates that our test suite does not cover this line at all, and the surviving mutation at line 31 that replaces our `.equals()` call with a “true” value indicating that we do not have a test case that covers the path where we should return “false” from our method.
+Specifically, the mutation generated for line 16 indicates that our test suite does not cover this line at all, and the surviving mutation at line 31 that replaces our `.equals()` call with a “true” value indicates that we do not have a test case that covers the path where we should return “false” from our method.

 ![Mutations from the First Round of Coverage](coverage_output_mutations.png)